 Clement contributed to sketch comedy show Radiradirah, directed an episode of Short Poppies for his Conchords colleague Rhys Darby, and can be heard as the voice of one of the sheep in The Pen, a series of shorts he made with Wellington animator Guy Capper.

 2014 saw Clement's big screen directorial debut: mock-documentary What We Do In the Shadows, based on a 2006 short he made and starred in with old friend Taika Waititi.
-Clement's interest in vampires stems from childhood; he recalls starting a vampire gang at primary school, donning plastic teeth and trying to scare smaller kids in a Transylvanian accent.
+Clement's interest in vampires is far from new; at primary school he started a vampire gang, donning plastic teeth and trying to scare smaller kids in a Transylvanian accent.

 Directed by Clement and Waititi, the Shadows feature film explores life and flatting for a group of vampire friends who live in Wellington and try to get invited into bars.
 Clement plays Vladislav, aged 862.
 The movie premiered in early 2014 in the midnight section of US festival Sundance.
 A run of largely positive reviews and international press — plus a Moa win for New Zealand's best self-funded film of 2014 — followed Shadows' successful local release in June that year.
-Alongside 2018 'reality show' Wellington Paranormal, which Clement helped direct, he is also involved in two other spin-offs: werewolf movie We're Wolves, and two TV series: a Shadows series set in New York.
+Alongside 2018 'reality show' Wellington Paranormal, which Clement helped direct, he is also involved in two other spin-offs: werewolf movie We're Wolves, and a Shadows TV series set in New York.

 Early 2015 saw Sundance debuts for two further big screen roles: People, Places, Things, in which Clement stars as a teacher balancing his job, his art, and solo parenting, and Jared Hess comedy Don Verdean.
 On the small screen, he has gone on to appear in acclaimed Marvel Comics spinoff Legion and Sarah Jessica Parker comedy Divorce.